Tilton Apricot Tree

-Tilton Apricot will grow to 25 feet in height.
-It is a vigorous tree with a symmetrical shape and dense crown of green foliage, improving your home's curb appeal out front or becoming a source of tempting and nutritious snacks out back.
+The Tilton Apricot is a vigorous tree with a symmetrical shape and dense crown of green foliage, improving your home's curb appeal out front or becoming a source of tempting and nutritious snacks out back.

 Tilton's spring bloom produces delicate pink flowers that are fragrant and a tempting lure to area pollinators, from butterflies to hummingbirds.
 It bears a heavy crop late-summer and is resistant to late frosts, so upkeep is minimal.

 Whether you're an apricot-lover, or just want to try growing something new, the Tilton Apricot is for you.
 Easy to grow, colorful and with fruit of exceptional quality, the Tilton Apricot is an outstanding choice for your yard today.